abbiekressner/abbiekressner.github.io/kressner-cv.md

 * A.A.
 Kressner, D.V.
 Anderson, and C.J.
 Rozell.
 Evaluating the generalization of the Hearing Aid Speech Quality Index (HASQI).
 IEEE Transactions in Audio, Speech and Language Processing, 21(2):407-415, February 2013. [[paper](http://dx.doi.org/10.1109/TASL.2012.2217132), [code](https://github.com/abbiekressner/kressner-2013-evaluating)]

 ### Conference publications
+* T. Bentsen, T. May, A.A.
+Kressner, and T. Dau.
+Comparing the influence of spectro-temporal integration in computational speech segregation.
+In Proceedings of Interspeech, San Francisco, California, September 2016, submitted.

 * A.A.
 Kressner and C.J.
 Rozell.
 Speech understanding in noise provided by a simulated cochlear implant processor based on matching pursuit.
-In Proceedings of the IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), New Paltz, NY, October 2013. [[paper](http://cv.abbiekressner.com/papers/kressner2013speech.pdf)]
+In Proceedings of the IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), New Paltz, New York, October 2013. [[paper](http://cv.abbiekressner.com/papers/kressner2013speech.pdf)]

 * A.A.
 Kressner, D.V.
 Anderson, and C.J.
 Rozell.
 Causal binary mask estimation for speech enhancement using sparsity constraints.
 In Proceedings of Meetings on Acoustics (POMA), Montreal, Canada, June 2013. [[paper](http://cv.abbiekressner.com/papers/kressner2013causal.pdf)]

 * A.A.
 Kressner, D.V.
 Anderson, and C.J.
 Rozell.
 A novel binary mask estimator based on sparse approximation.
 In Proceedings of the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Vancouver, Canada, May 2013. [[paper](http://cv.abbiekressner.com/papers/kressner2013novel.pdf)]

 * A.A.
 Kressner, D.V.
 Anderson, and C.J.
 Rozell.
 Robustness of the Hearing Aid Speech Quality Index (HASQI).
-In Proceedings of the IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), New Paltz, NY, October 2011. [[paper](http://cv.abbiekressner.com/papers/kressner2011robustness.pdf)]
+In Proceedings of the IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), New Paltz, New York, October 2011. [[paper](http://cv.abbiekressner.com/papers/kressner2011robustness.pdf)]

 * A. Charles, A.A.
 Kressner, and C.J.
 Rozell.
 A Causal Locally Competitive Algorithm for the Sparse Decomposition of Audio Signals.
-In Proceedings of the IEEE Digital Signal Processing (DSP) Workshop, Sedona, AZ, January 2011. [[paper](http://cv.abbiekressner.com/papers/charles2011causal.pdf)]
+In Proceedings of the IEEE Digital Signal Processing (DSP) Workshop, Sedona, Arizona, January 2011. [[paper](http://cv.abbiekressner.com/papers/charles2011causal.pdf)]

 ### Conference abstracts
 * A.A.
+Kressner, A. Westermann, J.M.
+Buchholz, and C.J.
+Rozell.
+Speech coding errors in cochlear implants and their impact on speech intelligibility in noise.
+In IHCON 2016 International Hearing Aid Research Conference, Lake Tahoe, California, August 2016, submitted.

+* A.A.
 Kressner and C.J.
 Rozell.
 The influence of structure in binary mask estimation error on speech intelligibility.
-In IHCON 2014 International Hearing Aid Research Conference, Lake Tahoe, CA, August 2014.
+In IHCON 2014 International Hearing Aid Research Conference, Lake Tahoe, California, August 2014.

 * A.A.
 Kressner and C.J.
 Rozell.
 Speech separation using Matching Pursuit for time-frequency masking.
 In Signal Processing with Adaptive Sparse Structured Representations (SPARS) Workshop, Lausanne, Switzerland, July 2013.